RafaelB201903/Projeto-Final/src/app/readme.md

 -Finalizar a alteração do pedido;                       X

 ver-mais-pedido-novo:
--Concertar o erro do botão "confirmar";                 X
+- o erro do botão "confirmar";                 X